How to Disable Auto-Correct on iPhone Completely

 How to turn off autocorrect on iPhone

 Auto-Correction is toggled on a global level, that is, it applies to all of your international keyboards as well as all apps like WhatsApp or Facebook Messenger.
 As with any system setting, you start by opening up your “Settings” app from your iPhone Home Screen.
 Then go to “General” and tap on the “Keyboard” section.
 Finally locate the toggle labeled “Auto-Correction” and tap to disable it.
+This is all you have to do to switch of autocorrect on iPhone.

 To re-enable the autocorrect feature on your iPhone, simply switch the toggle back on.